allebb/linguist/README.md

 License
 -------

-This client library is released under the [GPLv3](https://raw.githubusercontent.com/bobsta63/linguist/master/LICENSE) license, you are welcome to use it, improve it and contribute your changes back!
+This library is released under the [GPLv3](https://raw.githubusercontent.com/bobsta63/linguist/master/LICENSE) license, you are welcome to use it, improve it and contribute your changes back!

 Installation
 ------------